Publish a Data Descriptor about GRSF in nature.com

 As regards the cost, I remember there was a budget in BB for joint open access publications.
 I foresee that for such prestigious publication, we (the project partners) will have no difficulty to find the required amount, if the paper gets accepted.

-#3 Updated by Leonardo Candela almost 2 years ago
+#3 Updated by Leonardo Candela about 2 years ago

 During today's PSC call I raised this issue.
 It seems FAO (@firstname.lastname@example.org) raised no veto to proceed with the publication apart being careful with